Log in

 A good place to start is to understand your total sales and revenue, which involves keeping tabs on gross sales and net sales.

-In this post, we’ll show you how to calculate your net and gross sales so you can create accurate sales forecasts.
+In this article, we’ll answer the question, “What is the formula for net sales and the formula for gross sales?” and show you how to calculate your sales revenue and net sales so you can create accurate sales forecasts.
 We’ll walk you through the formulas, outline their differences and show you how to identify issues or opportunities within the sales process.

 Calculating your gross sales vs. net sales

-Let’s start by clarifying the formulas for calculating your gross and net sales.
+Let’s start by clarifying the formulas for calculating your gross and net sales/net revenue.

 How to calculate gross sales